vpdn/whatsapp-vibes/README.md

    - See total emojis used, unique emojis, and your top emoji
    - Explore the interactive bar chart of your top 20 emojis
    - Browse the complete ranked list of all emojis you've used

-### Building Minified Version
-The `whatsapp_vibes.html` file contains a minified version with all CSS and JavaScript inlined for easy distribution.

 ## Privacy & Security
 - ✅ **No server uploads**: All processing happens in your browser